SamLCox/scoutDSA296_postDataProcessing/README.md

 ---------------------------------------------------------------------------------------------------------------------
 SPECIFIC NOTES FOR MATLAB SCRIPTS:

 These were written useing MATLAB version R2011b.
 The license was base software with the statistics and signal processing tool box.
-However a number of functions were taken off the matlab file exchange and will need to be sourced for the codes/scripts to work.
+However a number of functions used across the scripts were taken from the matlab file exchange and will need to be sourced for the codes/scripts to work.
 Please let me know if I have missed any of these.

 export_fig - https://fr.mathworks.com/matlabcentral/fileexchange/23629-export-fig